Darkness for dummies: differences between the Dark Web and Deep Web

-3. Turn on the firewall and update your antivirus before jumping into the Dark Web.
+3. Keep your firewall on and update your antivirus before jumping into the Dark Web.

-4. Cover or disconnect your webcam.
-You never know if you are being spied upon.
+4. Cover or disconnect your webcam lense.
+You never know who is watching you.

 Anyway, this does not mean that all the websites in the Dark Web are illegal.
 Actually, Facebook has its own version in the Dark Web: www.facebookcorewwwi.onion with more than 1 million users.
 The popular and controversial Wikileaks is another website living in the Dark Web.

 Besides the differences between the Dark Web and the Deep Web, they share some similitudes regarding the type of content which makes them inaccessible for search engines.
 Check out some of them: